Central limit theorems for the (2+1)-dimensional directed polymer in the weak disorder limit

 which we will refer to as disorder.
 For technical reasons, we also require a concentration inequality for the law $\dP$.
 More precisely, we assume the existence of $\gamma>1$ and $C_1,C_2\in (0,\infty)$ such that for every $n\in\mathbb{N}$ and convex, $1$-Lipschitz $f:\R^n \mapsto \R$ we have

-where $(\w_i)_{1\leq i \leq n}$ is a subset of the family of random variables introduced above and $M_f$ is the median of $f(\w_1,\ldots,\w_n)$.
-Condition \eqref{eq_conc_cond} is for example satisfied whenever $\w$ is bounded or Gaussian; see \cite{Le01} for an even wider class of potential laws and more details.\footnote{ The concentration inequality allows us to uniformly bound negative moments of the partition function (see Lemma~\ref{lem_hypcont_p2l}(ii)) using a left-tail estimate.
-We refer to \cite[Proposition 3.1]{CSZ_KPZ} for details.} \\
+where $(\w_i)_{1\leq i \leq n}$ is a subset of the family of random variables introduced above and $M_f$ is a median of $f(\w_1,\ldots,\w_n)$.
+Condition \eqref{eq_conc_cond} guarantees control on the negative tail of the environment and is for example satisfied whenever $\w$ is bounded or Gaussian; see \cite{Le01} for an even wider class of potential laws and more details.
+See also Remark~\ref{rem_weaker_neg_moments} for a discussion and possible approach to weaken this assumption. \\

 It was shown in \cite{Bo89}, that the partition function's limit, as $N$ diverges, is either positive or equal zero $\dP$-almost surely.
 The monotonicity in $\beta$ of this behaviour was proven in \cite{CY06}: for arbitrary dimension $d$ there exists a $\beta_c=\beta_c(d)$ such that $\dP$-almost surely